DHLSan/PYNQeBNN/PYNQeBNN-with-TIMER/README.md

 This source code is tested on Vivado 2017.4 and on Zedboard.
-In this folder contains two comparisons on the SDK.
+This folder contains two comparisons on the SDK.

 **FIRST ONE:**
 In the SOFTWAREtest folder, eBNN code runs on the ARM Cortex™-A9.